pwolthausen/k8s-workshops/8-live-debugging/README.md

 ### 1. Create a new project

 Part of the deployment manaifest will delete your default VPC.
+Other steps will also create resources that can't be easily deleted using deployment manager, thus, for easy clean up, I highly recommend running this environment in a new project.
-If you do not want to create a new project for this workshop, remove the first resource (named `firewall1`) before deploying.
+If you do not want to create a new project for this workshop, remove the first resource (named `default-vpc`) before deploying.

 ### 2. Enable the APIs